A Region-based Randers Geodesic Approach for Image Segmentation: Introduction

-Basically, the level set formulation~\citep{osher1988fronts} represents a closed curve by means of the zero-level line of a scalar-valued function, which is considered as a quite effective solution for carrying out curve evolution.
-The approaches~\citep{chan2006algorithms,bresson2007fast,chambolle2012convex} based on a convex relaxation of the level set method allow to find the global minimum of a region-based active contour model, thus are less demanding on initialization, and also benefit from efficient numerical techniques for convex optimization.
+Level set formulations~\citep{osher1988fronts} represent a closed curve by means of the zero-level line of a scalar-valued function (e.g. signed Euclidean distance map to the curve), which is considered as a quite effective solution to the contour evolution problems~\citep{cremers2007review,dubrovina2015multi,brox2006level,li2008minimization,zhang2019resls,alvarez2018level}.
+However, the active contour models relying on the level set schemes often suffer from numerical difficulties in practical segmentation applications, due to the non-convex nature of the associated energy functionals.
+The approaches~\citep{chan2006algorithms,bresson2007fast,chambolle2012convex,bae2011global,yuan2014spatially} based on a convex relaxation of the level set method allow finding the global minimum of a region-based active contour energy reformulated in a convex set, thus are less demanding on initialization, and also benefit from efficient numerical techniques for convex optimization.
 Instead of working with the PDE framework, graph-based optimization algorithms have been exploited to address various active contour problems~\citep{boykov2003computing,grady2009piecewise,mishra2011decoupled}.